 Washington University sports medicine doctors at Barnes-Jewish Hospital are recognized for their skill and experience providing sports injury treatment for a wide range of sports injuries.
 They are focused on delivering the highest-quality advanced clinical care for both high-performance professional athletes and for anyone with a recreation or sports related injury.

-Our sports medicine doctors have extensive expertise and experience that make Barnes-Jewish the orthopedic practice of choice for major professional sports teams in St. Louis, with Washington University orthopedic surgeons and primary care sports medicine physicians serving as team physicians for the St. Louis Rams football team and the St. Louis Blues hockey team.
+Our sports medicine doctors have extensive expertise and experience that make Barnes-Jewish the orthopedic practice of choice for major professional sports teams in St. Louis, with Washington University orthopedic surgeons and primary care sports medicine physicians serving as team physicians for the St. Louis Blues hockey team.
 Our sports medicine doctors also provide medical coverage and consultation services to local sporting events and athletic teams including the Washington University Bears, Lafayette High School, Troy Buchanan High School and the Go!
 St. Louis Marathon.

 Sports medicine specialists at Barnes-Jewish employ a multidisciplinary approach to sports injury treatment, including sport injuries resulting from concussions, running and other exercise-related medical conditions.
 Our sports medicine physicians offer nonsurgical and surgical treatment, including minimally invasive procedures such as arthroscopy to aid in an athlete’s rapid recovery and return to mobility.

 - Anterior cruciate ligament (ACL) reconstruction (primary and revision)